PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 5.6 Unless otherwise expressly provided, all amounts stated in the Agreement expressed to be exclusive of any GST arising in respect of any supply made hereunder shall on the issue of a valid tax invoice in respect of the same be paid to the Party making such supply by the Party to whom it is made in addition to any other consideration payable.
 Save for the foregoing, all other taxes shall be borne by Company, including without limitation any withholding tax payable as a result of the Agreement.
 SIA shall pay to Company all amounts due under the Agreement net of any withholding tax, and shall be permitted and entitled, if required in compliance with applicable laws or regulations, to withhold or deduct from the amounts payable to Company under the Agreement such taxes, withholdings and/or deductions.

-6.2 Where Company is an ARC agent, Company shall remit to SIA the monies due for the Transportation sold by Company hereunder as per the ARC Ticketing, Traffic Documents and Sales Reporting and Settlement of Sales requirements at that particular time and if so required by SIA, Company shall submit sales reports (or 'no sales' reports), at such times, in such manner, under such conditions and in such currencies as SIA may designate from time to time in writing.
+6.1 Where Company is an IATA member, Company shall remit to SIA the monies due for the Transportation sold by Company hereunder as per the BSP ruling at that particular time and if so required by SIA, Company shall submit sales reports (or 'no sales' reports), at such times, in such manner, under such conditions and in such currencies as SIA may designate from time to time in writing.

 7.2 Company shall be responsible for the safe custody and care of such documents while in its possession and shall be liable to SIA for the value of any such documents.
 All stocks of tickets, forms, documents and other materials, and the books and records of Company relating to the sale the Transportation offered by SIA shall be open to inspection by SIA or its designated representative.